SirWaffle/cpp-near-dedupe/README.md

 - thread affinities / priority tweaking
 - handle different CPU intrinsics for more hardware support
 - unit tests
-- file write permissions on output folder
+- check for file write permissions on output folder *before* its ready to write out at end of crunching
 - clearing output folder on run
 - allowing to operate inplace on a dataset
 - allow continuing from a partially crunched set of data